walkerRnD/codebuff/knowledge.md

 ## Referral System

-The Manicode project includes a referral system designed to encourage user growth and reward existing users for bringing in new members.
+The Codebuff project includes a referral system designed to encourage user growth and reward existing users for bringing in new members.
 Here's a high-level overview:

 - Purpose: Increase user base and engagement by incentivizing current users to invite others.
 - Functionality: Users can share a unique referral code or link with potential new users.